Skip to main content

 You're now in the /tmp/docusaurus folder.

-Copy/paste instructions below, with the parentheses included.
+Copy/paste in the console instructions below, with the parentheses included.
 This will create a subfolder called blog with three markdown files in it, our three fake articles.

 (